dicethrow/incusdev/README.md

-# LXDEV: Remote dev tools with LXD
+# LXDEV: Container dev tools with LXD

 This is a python library for interacting with LXD containers in order to do containerised development.